Money Saving Rental Tips

 During your Stay

 - Enjoy your stay!
-Make sure to protect the property owner (and your things!) by keeping the rental locked up while you are away, exactly like you would in your own home.
+Make sure to protect the rental owner (and your stuff!) by keeping the rental locked up while you are away, just like you would in your own home.

 - Tidy up a little bit.
 Although you're paying a housekeeping fee, The rental home needs to be in sound condition.
 Kitchen sinks brimming with pots and pans, surplus sand on the flooring and sticky messes ought to be dealt with before leaving.